artsy/artsy.github.io/source/_posts/2012-05-30-restful-api-caching-cookbook.markdown

 end
 ```

-Hard-coding cache keys can be tedious.
-We chose to generate a key from the API version, route and request parameters.
+The parameter of the `cache` call is the cache key that uniquely identifies the cache entry.
+Hard-coding cache keys is tedious, so we generate a key from the API version, route and request parameters.

 ``` ruby
 def cache_key